Interpreting Deep Neural Networks Through Variable Importance: Methodological Contributions

-After having conducted (variational) Bayesian inference, we use posterior draws from Eq.~\eq{eq:logit-posterior} to define an effect size analogue for neural networks.
-We could use the Moore-Penrose pseudo-inverse as proposed in \cite{crawford2018variable} but, in the case of highly correlated inputs, this operator suffers from instability (see a small simulation study in Appendix \ref{AppendixA}), explaining the well-known phenomenon of linear regression suffering in the presence of collinearity.
+After having conducted (variational) Bayesian inference, we now have the posterior $p(\f\cond\X,\y)$ in closed-form (Equation \eq{eq:logit-posterior}), which we can use to define an effect size analogue for neural networks.
+We could use the Moore-Penrose pseudo-inverse as proposed in \citep{crawford2018variable} but, in the case of highly correlated inputs, this operator suffers from instability (see a small simulation study in Supplementary Material), explaining the well-known phenomenon of linear regression suffering in the presence of collinearity.
 While regularization poses a viable solution to this problem, the selection of an optimal penalty parameter is not always a straightforward task.
-As a result, we propose a much simpler projection operator that will prove to be very effective, particularly in application areas where data measurements can be perfectly collinear (e.g.~pixels in an image).
+As a result, we propose a much simpler projection operator that is particularly effective in application areas where data measurements can be perfectly collinear (e.g., pixels in an image).
 Our solution is to use a linear measure of dependence separately for each predictor based on the sample covariance.
 Namely, for each of the $p$ input variables